 Giving Beautiful Fabrics a Second Chance

 Paper City Fabrics sells super affordable fabrics, sewing tools, and supplies using a thrift store model.
-Jeff Cattel gathers donations from community members and retired sewers which he then catalogs and sells them online for $4 a yard.
+Jeff Cattel gathers donations from community members and retired sewers, which he then catalogs and sells online for $4 a yard.
 While on a day trip to the Greenfield area in MA, Matt and his partner met the owner of a fabric store with a similar business model, who encouraged them to start their own business.

 Jeffrey knew he needed assistance with this business idea, so he jumped at the opportunity to apply to EforAll Holyoke’s Business Accelerator.
 “I needed Insights into the monetary side of the business and operations.
 It was my biggest gap,” recalls Jeff.